fhiso/legacy-format/serialisation.md

-{.note} For applications that opt not to support UTF-16, the process described in this section can be as simple as skipping over a UTF-8 byte-order mark, determining the *character encoding* to be UTF-8 if one is present.
+{.note} For applications that opt not to support UTF-16, the process described in this section can be as simple as skipping over a UTF-8 byte-order mark, and determining the *character encoding* to be UTF-8 if one was present.

 If a character encoding is specified via any supported external means, such as an HTTP `Content-Type` header, this *should* be used as the